2020PB/police-brutality/reports/Oregon.md

 ### Officer leaving Justice Center shoves protester and threatens with gun | July 15th

-An officer in street clothes is leaving the Justice Center through the garage, possibly at the end of his shift.
+An officer in street clothes is leaving the Justice Center through the garage on 2nd Avenue, possibly at the end of his shift.
 A protester runs across the street and blocks the truck's path.
 The protester and officer argue for a moment, then the officer exits his vehicle, charges the protester and shoves him to the ground.
 The protester then approaches and shoves the truck door.
 The officer then brandishes a sidearm, shouting, "I'm a fucking cop.
 I will fucking shoot you.
 Back the fuck off."

 tags: gun, protester, shove, vehicle

 id: or-portland-78

-geolocation:
+geolocation: 45.5149836,-122.676194

 **Links**